ankjel/SalmonGraph/README.md

-# SV calling with pangenome graphs
+# SV calling with genome graphs

 Scripts for my master thesis on graph based SV detection and genotyping in Atlantic Salmon.